 - Twisting roof rafters

-There are several different types of foundation cracks in walls, ceilings, and floors, some more serious than others.
-These images of foundation problems should help you determine whether you need to contact a foundation repair specialist.
+There are several types of cracks in walls, ceilings, floors, and foundations to look out for — some more serious than others.
+The following pictures of foundation problems should help you determine whether you need to contact a foundation repair specialist.

-Stair step cracks are one of the most common indicators of serious damage to foundation walls.
+Stair step cracks are one of the most common indicators of damage to foundation walls.

-You can easily determine the severity of a crack is by measuring its length and width.
-Cracks that are 2-6 inches long and 5-15mm wide are classified as moderate, while those longer than 15mm are considered very serious.
-In addition, cracks that appear in the middle of ceilings and walls are more likely to be a sign of structural issues.
+You can accurately determine the severity of a crack by measuring its length and width.
+For example, cracks 2-6 inches long and 5-15mm wide are classified as moderate, while those longer than 15mm are classified as very serious.
+Additionally, new cracks that appear in the middle of ceilings and walls are more likely to be a sign of structural issues.

 The amount of cracking can also tell you about the state of your foundation.
 Most of the time, the more cracks you see, the more problems there are with your building’s structure.

 At URETEK Gulf Coast, we make foundation crack repairs throughout the Greater Houston area every day.
-Check out these foundation repair before and after pictures that our experts repaired.
+Check out these foundation repair before and after photos from some of our latest projects.